 - provide several reasons to explain why people sometimes decide not to help a stranger.

-Play the video hosted on The Telegraph website, with the audio switched off to omit the cameraman's commentary:
+Play the video with the audio switched off to omit the cameraman's commentary.

 After discussion of immediate responses, try to agree a description of the behaviour of the people who lift the car.
 What adjectives best describe their actions?